Jacobus Arminius: Escalating controversy with Gomarus

 Gomarus, a Fleming who had been in Leiden since 1594, has been described as "a rather mediocre scholar" but "a forceful defender of the Calvinistic doctrine... a man of deep-rooted faith" In contrast Arminius has been described as "a seeker, a doubter".
-On the question of predestination Gomarus was a supralapsarian and it was in debate over this point that the conflict between the two began.
-Arminius advocated revising the Belgic Confession and the Heidelberg Catechism, but was not explicit, until much later when the debate became an open conflict.
+On the question of predestination Gomarus was a supralapsarian, and it was in debate over this point that the conflict between the two began.
+Arminius advocated revising the Belgic Confession and the Heidelberg Catechism but was not explicit until much later when the debate became an open conflict.

-The dispute took a public turn on 7 February 1604, when Willem Bastingius in his disputation De divina praedestinatione defended a number of Arminius's theses, Arminius himself presiding.
-This event led Gomarus to have Samuel Gruterus argue an opposite position to these theses on 14 October 1604, but not on the official schedule.
-Gomarus ascribed the positions he disliked to Calvin's adversary Sebastian Castellio and his follower, Dirck Volckertszoon Coornhert.
+The dispute took a public turn on 7 February 1604 when Willem Bastingius in his disputation De divina praedestinatione defended several of Arminius's theses with Arminius presiding.
+This event led Gomarus to have Samuel Gruterus argue an opposite position on 14 October 1604, but the argument was not on the official schedule.
+Gomarus ascribed the positions he disliked to Calvin's adversary Sebastian Castellio and his follower Coornhert.
 While Arminius pointed to the Bible to defend his positions, the Calvinist views set forth by "the Genevan patriarchs gradually acquired the force of Res judicata, so that resistance against it was no longer tolerated."

 Opponents of Arminius outside the university gradually expanded the controversy.
 The classis in Dordrecht drew up a gravamen in which "some differences" that "were said to have arisen in the Church and University of Leiden on the doctrine of the Reformed Churches" was laid out.
-In response the three Leiden professors of theology (Lucas Trelcatius Jr. joining Arminius and Gomarus) and the Regent of the State College, Johannes Cuchlinus, wrote an indignant letter, stating "that as far as was known to them there was no conflict between the professors on any fundamental doctrine whatsoever."
+In response the three Leiden professors of theology (Trelcatius joining Arminius and Gomarus) and the Regent of the State College, Johannes Cuchlinus, wrote an indignant letter, stating "that as far as was known to them there was no conflict between the professors on any fundamental doctrine whatsoever."

-Gomarus was incited to increase his opposition to Arminius by Leiden minister Festus Hommius and Petrus Plancius, Arminius's old opponent.
-An anonymous series of thirty-one articles was circulated, "in which all kinds of unorthodox opinions held by Arminius were exposed".
+Gomarus was incited to increase his opposition to Arminius by Leiden minister Festus Hommius and Plancius, Arminius's old opponent.
+An anonymous series of 31 articles was circulated, "in which all kinds of unorthodox opinions held by Arminius were exposed".
 Sibrandus Lubbertus, Professor of Theology at the University of Franeker, began sending letters to foreign theologians attacking Arminius with charges of heresy; and one of these letters fell into Arminius's hands.
 Because his opponents remained anonymous or bypassed official procedures, Arminius in April 1608 requested from the States of Holland permission to expound his views.
 On 30 May 1608 Arminius and Gomarus were allowed by the States to deliver speeches before the Supreme Court in The Hague.
-The Chief Justice of the Supreme Court, Reinout van Brederode (Oldenbarnevelt's son-in-law) concluded that "the points of difference between the two professors, mostly relating to the subtle details of doctrine of predestination, were of minor importance and could co-exist... [and] enjoined both gentlemen to tolerate one another lovingly".
+Chief Justice of the Supreme Court Reinout van Brederode (Oldenbarnevelt's son-in-law) concluded that "the points of difference between the two professors, mostly relating to the subtle details of doctrine of predestination, were of minor importance and could co-exist... [and] enjoined both gentlemen to tolerate one another lovingly".